Call for External Governor Nominations: 2026-2028

 Our campuses reside on the treaty lands of the Mississaugas of the Credit and lands that the Anishinaabe, Hodinohso:ni, Lūnaapéewak and Wendat peoples have inhabited for centuries.
 We understand that these lands are connected by the Dish with One Spoon Wampum and continue to be home to diverse communities of First Nations, Inuit and Métis Peoples.
 Acknowledging the land reminds us of our commitment to reconciliation with Indigenous peoples and lands.

 The University of Guelph recognizes that an inclusive campus and a culture of inclusion are institutional and social imperatives.
-A culture of inclusion necessitates the involvement of stakeholders with a wide array of lived experiences, identities and perspectives on the Board of Governors to support, oversee and drive a strategic and system-wide approach to IEDI.
+A culture of inclusion means ensuring that a wide array of lived experiences, identities and perspectives are reflected in the Board’s membership, so that the Board may support, oversee and drive a strategic and system-wide approach to IEDIA.

-The University is committed to fostering a culture of inclusion and to designing, reviewing, and rebuilding structures – including policies, programs, and practices – that are inclusive, equitable, and accessible to all.
-In keeping with this commitment, the Human Resources and Membership Committee strongly encourages nominations of qualified individuals from historically marginalized and underrepresented communities including those who identify as Black, Indigenous, or Persons of Colour; persons with a disability or who identify as differently abled; persons of all genders, and sexual orientations; and those with a demonstrable track record of confronting oppression and promoting belonging in their organizations and communities.
+With this context in mind, the Human Resources & Membership Committee strongly encourages nominations of qualified individuals from equity deserving communities including those who identify as Black, Indigenous, or Persons of Colour; persons with a disability; persons of all genders and sexual orientations; and those with a demonstrable track record of confronting oppression and promoting belonging in their organizations and communities.

 Competencies